 If your dog is flying in the cabin with you, stock up on puppy training sheets, like Piddle Pads.
 Your dog will need to use the bathroom at least once during a nine hour flight.
 You need to be prepared for the situation.
 You can talk to your flight attendant and set up a mini Relief station in a bathroom for your dog, for a few minutes.

-Additionally, you can use pet tracker apps to keep track of any pet tracker you’ve put on your pet.
+Additionally, you can use mobile apps to keep track of any dog tracker you’ve put on your pet.
 You can’t physically check up on your pet in the cargo hold yourself.
 But that comes close.

 What’s The Weather Like?